 The rules applying to clergy who are serving in a parish on a part-time basis are different in some respects.
 For more information, please contact SDS ClergyServices.

-Who can I contact for more information?
+What if I need more information?

-If you have any questions, please contact your bishop or archdeacon or SDS ClergyServices on 9265 1555.
+If you have any questions, please contact your bishop or archdeacon or SDS ClergyServices at clergyservices@sydney.anglican.asn.au or on 9265 1555.